 While visually-stunning story-driven games don’t benefit as much from running at higher refresh rates as more competitive-type games do, running those more visually-driven games at higher refresh rates can still have a significant impact on the overall experience of the game.

-So, if you are a gamer that likes to play games like Far Cry 5, or The Witcher 3, then a 1440P 144Hz monitor would be worth considering.
-I think, though, that you’d have to debate whether you’d want the higher refresh rate that the 1440P 144Hz monitor comes with, or opt for a 4K monitor to get even better visuals.
-And, again, a couple of 4K 144Hz monitors recently became available (although, they’re more like 4K 120Hz monitors—and they cost ~$2,000).
+So, if you are a gamer that likes to play games like Elden Ring, Assassin’s Creed, the Batman Games, etc., then a 1440P 144Hz+ monitor would be worth considering.
+I think, though, that you’d have to debate whether you’d want the higher refresh rate that the 1440P 144Hz+ monitor comes with, or opt for a 4K monitor to get even better visuals.
+And, again, there are now 4K 144Hz monitors available.

-As an example of what kind of budget you would need in order to get a computer that can run demanding games on a 1440P 144Hz monitor, you’ll probably want to consider at a minimum, this $1,500 build, and perhaps, even better this GTX 1080 Ti-based $1,750 build.
+As an example of what kind of budget you would need in order to get a computer that can run demanding games on a 1440P 144Hz+ monitor, you’ll probably want to consider at a minimum, this $1,500 build, and perhaps, even better this RTX 3070 Ti $1,750 build.
 (That doesn’t include the cost of the monitor.)

 3. Gamers That Play Non-Demanding Competitive Games and Have A Moderate-to-Large Budget (1440P 144Hz)